crosbymichael/slex/README.md

   @crosbymichael - <crosbymichael@gmail.com>

 COMMANDS:
    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --debug                              enable debug output for the logs --host '--host option --host option' SSH host address --user, -u 'root'                    user to execute the command as --identity, -i 'id_rsa'              SSH identity to use for connecting to the host --agent, -A                          use ssh agent forwarding for authentication, rather than identity --help, -h                           show help --version, -v                        print the version
+   --debug                     enable debug output for the logs --host value                SSH host address --hosts value               file containing host addresses separated by a new line --user value, -u value      user to execute the command as (default: "root") --identity value, -i value  SSH identity to use for connecting to the host (default: "id_r sa")
+   --option value, -o value    SSH client option --agent, -A                 Forward authentication request to the ssh agent --env value, -e value       set environment variables for SSH command --quiet, -q                 disable output from the ssh command --help, -h                  show help
+   --version, -v               print the version

 ```

 ### Get the uptime for all servers